JimengShi/JimengShi.github.io/_posts/2019-12-08-Data Processing Methods.md

 ## 3 Data integration
 Data integration is mainly to increase the amount of sample data.
 The main methods are as follows:

-- Data consolidation: Physically import data together into the same data store.This usually involves data warehousing technology.
+- Data consolidation: Physically import data together into the same data store.
+This usually involves data warehousing technology.

-- Data propagation: Data is copied from one location to another using an application called "data propagation."This procedure can be performed synchronously or asynchronously and is an event-driven operation.
+- Data propagation: Data is copied from one location to another using an application called "data propagation.
+"This procedure can be performed synchronously or asynchronously and is an event-driven operation.

-- Data virtualization: Use interfaces to provide a unified, real-time view of data from many different sources.Data can be viewed from a single point of access.
+- Data virtualization: Use interfaces to provide a unified, real-time view of data from many different sources.
+Data can be viewed from a single point of access.

 ## 4 Data transformation
 Data transformation includes normalization, discretization and sparse processing of data to achieve the purpose of mining.